When Crime Does Pay—A Glimpse Into the Lives of Master Art Forgers

 He now lives in Madeira Beach, Florida where he turns out “genuine fakes” to admiring customers.
 According to The New York Times his works now “are bought by Palm Beach decorators, antiques dealers, professionals, business executives, and others who want the look of cultured gentility without the price tag.”
 However, the $5,000 a canvas price tag the Times mentions seems a little high for an imitation.

 Tony Tetro feels the words “art forger” are so ugly.
 He prefers to describe his line of work as making original reproductions of some of the biggest names - Rembrandt, Renoir, Chagall, Miro, Dali, and Monet were the masters whose work he copied.
 Some of those who didn’t pay exorbitant fees for his paintings say he is a “genius.”
-His art produced an income that allowed him to own a Rolls-Royce Silver Spirit, two Ferraris, and a Lamborghini Countach.
-After the trial in Los Angeles in 1993 and the five years in prison that followed he began turning out copies of the great masters for a list of elite and, one assumes, rich clients.
+His art produced an income that allowed him to own a Rolls-Royce Silver Spirit, two Ferraris, and Lamborghini Countach.
+After the trial in Los Angeles and the five years in prison that followed he began turning out copies of the great masters for a list of elite and, one assumes, rich clients.

 Han Van Meegeren (1889-1947) was a highly accomplished Dutch art forger.
 After World War II a previously unknown Johannes Vermeer painting turned up in the collection of Nazi Field-Marshal Hermann Goering.
 The masterpiece was traced back to Van Meegeren and he was charged with collaborating with the enemy by selling a national treasure.
 Facing the possibility of a death sentence, Van Meegeren confessed that the work was a fake that he had produced.
 However, the forgery was so good that the artist had to prove his skill by painting another fake Vermeer while in prison.
 He received a one-year prison sentence.